 |General-purpose file share contents (mix of the above)||50-60%|

-Assume you have 2 TB of general-purpose file share data in the US East (N. Virginia) region.
-Based on typical deduplication savings of 50-60%, you provision a 1 TB (1,024 GB) Single-AZ file system with 8 MBps of throughput capacity.
-Assume you have an average backup storage of 1,024 GB during the month.
+Assume you want to store 10 TB of general-purpose file share data using HDD storage in the US East (N. Virginia) Region.
+Based on typical deduplication savings of 50-60%, you provision a 5 TB multi-AZ file system with 16 MBps of throughput capacity.
+Assume you have an average backup storage of 5 TB during the month.